a-d.s

 "About that "Free" in Free Software" on https://aligot-death.space, available at https://aligot-death.space/txt/logiciel-libre-de-quoi-en

-Fact is, the Free Software world has always been a weird patchwork of different groups, ranging from die-hard anarchists to left-leaning liberals.
+The thing is, the Free Software world always has been a weird patchwork of different groups, ranging from die-hard anarchists to (more-or-less)left-leaning liberals.

-The Free Software movement is, like any other movement, filled with contradictions.
-But the main, and rather consensual thesis is that everyone should be able to freely use their devices and data.
-Not just technically, but free from any influence from any actors who might want to abuse one or the other.
-As a result, Free Software thourghout its history stood against GAFAMs, anti-freedom laws, and all these machines which try to convince us that, in the end, privacy is overated.
-"Free Software" Culture has, like any other culture, foundational and structuring myths.
+The Free Software movement is, like any other movement, full of contradictions.
+But the consensual thesis is that everyone should be able to freely dispose of their devices and data.
+Not just technically, but free from any influence, from any actors who might want to abuse one or the other.
+As a result, the Free Software movement throughout its history stood against GAFAMs, anti-freedom laws, and all the attacks against privacy as a whole.
+"Free Software" culture has, like any other culture, foundational and structuring myths.
 Aaron Swartz losing his life for freedom of knowledge, the role of social media in the arab spring, Telecomix actions in Syria, international movements against anti-freedom laws like SOPA & PIPA, and of course, Edward Snowden.
 Free Software is inherently political.
-If you're a "free software activist" but think of yourself as "apolitical", you missed something [1].
+If you're a "free software activist" but think it's "apolitical", you missed something [1].

 Furthermore, Free Software, even if it's not "anarchist" per se, is (left-wing) libertarian.
-Not, liberal, libertarian.
+Not liberal, libertarian.
 It's not about "free market", and freedom of exploiting others.
-We are talking about freedom to dispose of your digital self and its value, kind of like Workers' movements in the 19th and 20th centuries fought for their rights.
-Much like within environmental movements, the word "capitalism" isn't really used (at least not without a prefix).
+We are talking about freedom over your digital self and its value, the same way Workers' movements in the 19th and 20th centuries fought for control over their own labor.
+Much like in environmental movements, the word "capitalism" isn't really used (at least not without a prefix).
 But the core concept is there, in the background.
-That restraint, combined with a confusing political lingo, created a confusion.
+That restraint, combined with a niche political lingo, created a confusion.
 Free Software, for some people, only fights surveillance capitalism, not capitalism itself.
 See, there's good capitalism, and bad capitalism.
-The bad one exploits the people, and the good one only exploits their only personas.
+Bad capitalism exploits the people, and the good one only exploits their online personas.
 Just take a look at the infamous four essential freedoms.
 It's not just about "freedom to know what's going on inside", it's about negating mercantilism.
-Not that it's impossible to make a business around Free Software, simply that this "Freedom" removes any economic value.
-Only services around it can be monetized.
+Not that it's impossible to make a business around Free Software, simply that this "Freedom" removes any economic value to the software itself.
+Only services can be monetized.

 So, I'm bitter and confused.
 People are actively fighting to make Free Software compatible with capitalism.
 Let's be honest: we live in a capitalist world.
 We're told every fucking day that to exist is to exist economically.
-It's not that surprising that people would turn into advocates for that system.
+It's not that surprising that people would become advocates for that system.
 But more than that, we can't really blame projects for trying to make a living through donations, campaigning, and even paid services.
 You gotta do what you gotta do.
-But Why this need to twist the (left-wing) libertarian ideals to try to seduce the machine?
-The community has been trying to explain to the general public the difference between Free Software and its Business School's cousin open-source Software.
-If you're so offended by inclusion and anticapitalism, you can flock to greener pastures.
+But why do you want to twist the (left-wing) libertarian ideals to seduce the Machine?
+The community tried for years to explain to the general public the difference between Free Software and its Business School's cousin open-source Software.
+If you're so offended by inclusion and anticapitalism, the door is as open as the software.

-Ironically, the people pushing that discourse paint themselves as Big political theorists.
-Meanwhile, they claim capitalism is the freest system, and that an anticapitalist stance is a sign of collusion with La France Insoumise (t/n: a soc-dem party), and finally that capitalisme is defined by "money".
+Ironically, the people pushing that rethoric paint themselves as Big political theorists.
+Meanwhile, they claim capitalism is our best bet for freedom, that an anticapitalist stance is a sign of collusion with La France Insoumise (t/n: a soc-dem party), and finally that capitalism is defined as "when there is money".

-Ok so, Free Software is anticapitalist.
-But more than that, we need to work towards making Free Software as hostile as possible to mercantilism (aside from the aformentioned need to fill your plate).
-History is full of movements and projects which tried to soften their teeth to seduce the general public (= the status quo) and ended up leaving their heart behind.
-For instance, look at the most capitalist projects roaming around in the Free Software World: cryptocurrencies.
+So, Free Software is anticapitalist.
+But more than that, we need to make Free Software as hostile as possible to mercantilism (aside from the aformentioned need to fill your plate).
+History is full of movements and projects which tried to soften their teeth to seduce the general public (= the status quo, more than anything) and ended up leaving their political heart behind, for nothing.
+Just look at the most capitalist projects roaming around in the Free Software World: cryptocurrencies.
 At first, the idea might seem interesting: banks and companies are abusing the system, let's get rid of them.
-What started as an experiment meant to build a decentralized network to exhange money freely ended up as as centralized mess with big players mining everything and speculation making it useless.
+What started as an experiment meant to build a decentralized network to exhange money freely ended up as a centralized mess with big players mining everything and speculation making it useless.
 Oopsie [2].

 Free Software is (left-wing) libertarian, not liberal.
 Free Software is about freedom from influence from big actors on your devices and data.
 Free Software is not free market.